Slams, Games & Partscores

 as it pin-points location and can be initiated even before game level

-where it can help too.
-However once cue-bidding is reaching 4NT, Beta
+as soon as agreement is found, where it can help too.
+However once cue-bidding is reaches 4NT, Beta

 How do HCP, LTC & Controls influence determination of what is possible?